← Back to Blog

 Conclusion

-Proper tag placement, durable materials, and optimal sizing mean every scan is successful, every time.
+Proper tag placement, durable materials, and optimal sizing mean every scan is more likely to succeed over the full life of the asset.